Thermodynamic Recycling of Algorithmic Failure Branches: Quantum-Computer Demonstration with Quantum Error Correction

 \subsection{Analysis of the gain depending on the branch information}

 The gain depends on the bath entropy: intuitively, the lower the bath entropy, the larger the gain.
 Here, we analyze how branch information affects the gain when multiple failure branches are present.
 Let each failure branch $m$ occur with probability $p_m$ and yield an athermal bath state $\rho_B^{\rm ath(m)}$ respectively.
-As in the main text, we assume that the bath entropies are equal for all $m$: $S(\rho_B^{\mathrm{ath}(m)})=S_{\rm failure}$.
+For simplicity, we assume that the bath entropies are equal for all $m$: $S(\rho_B^{\mathrm{ath}(m)})=S_{\rm failure}$.
 The gain for each branch is given by $G^{(m)}=G(\Delta S_S;T_0,\rho_B^{\rm ath(m)})$.
-The average gain is given by
+The average gain reads

 As the energy difference is linear in the state, we have

 where $\bar{\rho}_B^{\rm ath}=\sum_{m=1}^M p_m \rho_B^{\rm ath(m)}$ is the average bath state.

 On the other hand, if we discard the branch information before erasure, the bath state becomes the mixture $\bar{\rho}_B^{\rm ath}$.
 Due to the concavity of the von Neumann entropy, the bath entropy increases as